How to Use the State Reporting Test Tool

 DeepQuery=True, check the following:

 - If you are working with a newly discovered endpoint, the state cache might be empty.
 Try refreshing the Alexa app in your browser.
+If your capabilities do not respond to

 - Ensure you have indicated